billyfoss/terraform-provider-aws/website/docs/r/spot_fleet_request.html.markdown

 * `terminate_instances_with_expiration` - Indicates whether running Spot
   instances should be terminated when the Spot fleet request expires.
 * `instance_interruption_behavior` - (Optional) Indicates whether a Spot
-  instance stops or terminates when it is interrupted.
+  instance stops, hibernates or terminates when it is interrupted.
 Default is `terminate`.
 * `valid_until` - The end date and time of the request, in UTC ISO8601 format (for example, YYYY-MM-DDTHH:MM:SSZ).
 At this point, no new Spot instance